Lyndon-Mackay/lyndon-mackay.github.io/src/markdown/rust.md

 The user often edited a file that was easy to read but more challenging to parse.
 I made command line tools to quickly run in vscode to convert the file in a way that could be uploaded.

+### Helix text editor

+#### Split Views with Synced Scrolling

+A non trivial feature request was the ability to split a text editor view vertically such that text on the right view was a page down on the left view.
+This required me to learn a new codebase in a new domain then figure out how to add the feature.
+Which I did successfully however the sizes of the changes required prevented it from being added as it was deemed to be outside the scope of the base text editor